jliszka/jliszka.github.com/_drafts/probablistic-graphical-models.md

 {% endhighlight %}

 In this hypothetical world, 20% of the time it's rush hour, and 5% of the time there's bad weather.

+For nodes with incoming arrows, we return a different distribution depending on the particular value its in-neighbor takes.

 {% highlight scala %}
 def accident(badWeather: Boolean): Distribution[Boolean] = {